emqx/eip/active/0011-persistent-sessions.md

 be stored in the database.

-When the message is delivered by a connection process, it can be deleted from the database, thus limiting the storage need, but keeping the persistence of the message.
+When the message is delivered by a connection process, it can be marked in the database as being delivered, allowing a garbage collection process to delete the message.
 On resuming a session, the database table can be used to ensure that all messages are delivered.

 To ensure the QoS the messages should be uniquely identifiable.
 The key should also be sortable by publisher, so a possible key would